 A funeral service is an important time.
-It helps us to acknowlege our loss and our sorrow, and to say farewell to the person who has died.
+It helps us to acknowledge our loss and our sorrow, and to say farewell to the person who has died.

 If you have recently lost someone close or would like to talk about a funeral service please contact:

-It’s important to say however, that getting married will give you a new legal status which will come with many benefits, but Tim and Sue will make sure your preparations for marriage conform to Church and UK civil law.
+It’s important to say however, that getting married will give you a new legal status which will come with many benefits, but Sue and Philip will make sure your preparations for marriage conform to Church and UK civil law.

-So, if you are thinking of getting married at St. Andrew’s, St Matthew’s or St Anne’s or have any questions about Church weddings, please do contact either Tim or Sue (see ‘contacts’) and we will be happy to talk with you.
+So, if you are thinking of getting married at St. Andrew’s, St Matthew’s or St Anne’s or have any questions about Church weddings, please do contact either Sue and Philip (see ‘contacts’) and we will be happy to talk with you.

 For more information:

 The link below provides lots of useful information for anyone planning a wedding, from all the legal proceedings as well as hymn and music options:

 We look forward to meeting you and helping you plan for your wedding day!

 If you are already married and would a marriage blessing for an anniversary or just because you want to give thanks for your married life, then do contact us.